A college professor once shared this piece of financial advice for teachers with me…

 The purpose of this fund is to cover unexpected expenses related to medical bills, major home repairs, or car issues.

 Money expert Dave Ramsey talks often about the importance of emergency funds, and he has a good system to help you grow one.

-How much to keep in an emergency fund varies person to person, with an average amount roughly six months of living expenses kept in an accessible bank account.
+How much to keep in an emergency fund varies from person to person, with an average amount of roughly six months of living expenses kept in an accessible bank account.